madalinagriza/flashfinanceUI/[OLD] API spec .md

 ### POST /api/Label/stage

-**Description:** Creates a StagedLabel for a user and transaction, preparing it for finalization.
+**Description:** Creates a StagedLabel for the user and transaction with the provided info and category, adds it to the staged labels, and returns the transaction ID of the created staged label.

 **Requirements:**
 - no committed label exists for `tx_id`
-- no stagedLabel with ID tx_id.
+- no stagedLabel with ID tx\_id.

 **Effects:**
-- creates a StagedLabel for this user and transaction with the provided info and category.
+- creates a StagedLabel for this user and transaction with the provided info and category
-- Adds it to the stagedLabels (that are not yet commited).
+- Adds it to the stagedLabels (that are not yet commited)
 - Returns the created stagedLabel.

 **Request Body:**